 Facts, Identification & Control

 - Body: Light gray or tan body and lighter-colored wings.
 The body and the wings are covered with long hairs, giving the fly a fuzzy appearance.

-Drain fly larvae are not longer than 4 to 10 mm when fully mature and they are slender with a dark strip on the “back” or dorsal area.
+- Larvae: Drain fly larvae are not longer than 4 to 10 mm when fully mature and they are slender with a dark strip on the “back” or dorsal area.
 Larvae do not have eyes, and they are legless.
 On one end of the larva, there is a dark breathing tube used to extend out of the film to obtain air.

 Signs of a Drain Fly Infestation